 - Academic Performance Helps- One needs to complete engineering with at least 50% marks.
-The candidate’s performance in their engineering academics will help in the later stages of selection process.
-Hence, candidate needs to focus on performing well in both, engineering semesters as well entrance exams.
+The candidate’s performance in their engineering academics will help in the later stages of the selection process.
+Hence, a candidate needs to focus on performing well in both, engineering semesters as well as entrance exams.

 - Career Prospects- Getting a finance job after engineering definitely improves career prospects.
 However, before becoming a manager, you can gain some work experience and understand the way businesses function.

-- Understand the Difference- If the you want to shift from engineering towards finance, you need to understand the difference between the two fields and needs to have passion for Investment Banking.
+- Understand the Difference- If you want to shift from engineering towards finance, you need to understand the difference between the two fields and need to have a passion for Investment Banking.
 Some self-examination combined with some amount of research on finance will help in determining the goal.

 - Experience helps ?- If you pursue MBA or any other degree in finance after gaining some work experience, you will be in a better position to grasp the course contents and apply them appropriately to your work.